Rhovas/Interpreter/README.md

    for Kotlin/JS, which minimizes most of the identifier mangling for debugging.
    - executable is in `build/compileSync/main/developmentExecutable`
  - `verification/allTests`: Runs all tests (`js` + `jvm`)

+For manual testing, it is often more convenient to create a run configuration which uses the JVM `Main.kt` directly rather than going through Gradle `build`.

 ## Sponsor Me!